nachxo85/marketing-ia/README.md

 ```

 ## Execution
-You can execute in any order all the proyect notebooks.
-The data is on Data folder, the file data.csv contains all the historic data for work.
+Yo need execute the notebooks in order and shoud copy  the files .pickle from 1.segmentation to the 2.purchase directory

 ## Author
 Ignacio Palomino Barranco